 When he goes to the historical society to ask if there have been similar incidents in Chessman House before, an older lady who’s worked there for years says that the house doesn’t want people in it.
 It wants to be left alone.
 She also tells John that there are problems with his lease, that Claire pushed it through without going through the proper channels.
 It’s obvious she doesn’t think he should be living there, even if the place weren’t haunted.

 The next morning, as he’s leaving the house, a window bursts and scatters several small pieces of red glass on the walkway around him.
-He looks up to see where the glass came from, but all the windows in the three stories of the facade are made of clear glass.
-There is a tower at either end of the building, however, and by stepping back a little John can observe that the single window in each has wedge-shaped panes of colored glass.
+He looks up to see where the glass came from, but all the windows in the three stories of the façade are made of clear glass.
+There is a tower at either end of the building, however, and by stepping back a little John can observe that the single window in each has a fan made of wedge-shaped panes of colored glass.
 One pane is broken.

 John heads back into the house and up to the third floor.
 Next to the old-fashioned bathroom at the end of the hall is another door.
 At first glance, it appears to be only a closet–then John notices that there’s a boarded-up door behind the shelves at the back.
 Both the shelves and the boards are old and flimsy, and it takes only a couple minutes of work for him to remove them with his bare hands.